grisselfaura/Milestone-Second-Project-Interactive-Frontend-Development/README.md

 -This site was tested across multiple browsers (Chrome, Safari, Internet Explorer, FireFox) and on multiple mobile devices (iPhone 4, 5, 7: Chrome and Safari, iPad, Samsung Galaxy) to ensure compatibility and responsiveness.
 During the testing phase, I realized that ```background-attachment: fixed``` was not compatible with iOS browsers.
 On Chrome and Safari in iOS, the background photos appeared zoomed-in and blurry.
 To fix this, the ```background-attachment: scroll``` property value was added in a media query.
 In addition, the site  was tested via  http://ami.responsivedesign.is/ to review how the project looks and works on different screen sizes.

-Section with interesting bugs or problems discovered during testing:
+Tabs and sections with interesting bugs or problems discovered during testing:
-- sections not empalming with each others.
-- about us icon losing configuration during responsive (fixed)
-- H1 tittle does not fit screen on iphone 4 even with media query (fixed).
-- background header images for sections reponsive for >md screens (fixed) not yet debugged to scale down for <sm screens.
+- Section padding was to big for the UX desing of this project.
+This was fixed by modifying the scrolling css from Bootstraap as per our needs (fixed).
+- Footnote on dashboard was not centered.
+This was achieved with using the correct grid option from Bootstraap (fixed).
+- Showcase and reduce images were all different sizes and therefore dificult to scale up for responsiveness design without using targetting images individually.
+Aspect ratio strategy was not a successful approach to scale them up at once.
+- Wordlmap responsiveness needs to be address and removed from the header div to avoid shadow bug inside the worldmap div (xxx).
+- Facebook video loading times are very slow and they take long to load (xxx).
+- Pie charts not smootly loading (xxx).

 ## Testing